Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Centralized error handling ✅

-- Secure API responses ✅
+- Secure and user-friendly API responses ✅

-- Clean and maintainable code ✅
+- Clean and maintainable architecture ✅

-- Better logging and monitoring ✅
+- Better logging and observability ✅

-What Is Exception Handling Middleware in ASP.NET Core?
+🔹 What Is Exception Handling Middleware in ASP.NET Core?

-What Can Middleware Handle?
+✔ What Can Middleware Handle?

 - Controller exceptions